Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Introduction

 \section{Introduction}

 The relaxation of plasma is a complicated many-body problem with rich phenomenology.
 Many astrophysical and space plasmas are nearly collisionless and are often described by the collisionless Boltzmann (also known as the Vlasov) equation, widely discussed in textbooks.
 However, no matter how infrequent the collisions, no plasma in nature or a terrestrial laboratory is strictly collisionless, so in practical terms one may also treat a collisionless plasma as the zero-collision limit of a weakly collisional plasma.
 Furthermore, if the collision operator is of the Fokker-Planck type, the collision frequency typically multiplies the highest velocity derivative in the kinetic equation.
 Taking the limit of zero collisions is then a subtle problem, requiring the use of singular perturbation theory.
 It should then not be surprising if the results obtained in the zero-collision limit of the weakly collisional problem differ qualitatively from those obtained by solving the collisionless problem.
-The physical effect of weak collisions tends to regulate extreme filamentation in phase space, much in the same way as viscosity tends to regulate near-singular vortex structures in fluids governed by the Navier-Stokes equation.
+The physical effect of weak collisions is to regulate extreme filamentation in phase space, much in the same way as viscosity tends to regulate near-singular vortex structures in fluids governed by the Navier-Stokes equations.

 These considerations have deep implications for the thermodynamics of many-body systems.
 It is well known that the Vlasov equation does not possess an H-theorem, but the Boltzmann equation does.
 The Vlasov equation has a denumerably infinite number of Casimirs (invariants).
 How many of them (if any) survive in the weakly collisional limit?
 And how do they influence the turbulent relaxation of a weakly collisional plasma?
 The Vlasov equation, despite the occurrence of Landau damping, is time-reversible, as demonstrated by the phenomenon of plasma echoes.
 How do weak collisions affect the time-evolution of echoes?
-Answering some of these questions requires a detailed investigation of the nonlinear relaxation of weakly collisional plasmas.
-However, before solving the nonlinear problem, we must properly understand the perturbative regime of relaxation.
-This paper addresses some of the open issues in the perturbative relaxation of weakly collisional plasmas.